Bowtie-free graphs and generic automorphisms: Bowtie-free Graphs

-So, the class $\mathcal{C}_{\bowtie}^{sp}$ of all finite special bowtie-free graphs has the free amalgamation property.
-Moreover, the class $\mathcal{C}_{\bowtie}^{sp}$ is closed under disjoint unions, and so it has the joint embedding property.
-However $\mathcal{C}_{\bowtie}^{sp}$ is not closed under induced subgraphs.
+We now know that the class $\mathcal{C}_{\bowtie}^{\ast}$ of all finite special bowtie-free graphs has the free amalgamation property.
+Moreover, it is closed under disjoint unions, and so it has the joint embedding property.
+However $\mathcal{C}_{\bowtie}^{\ast}$ is not closed under induced subgraphs, that is, it does not have the hereditary property.
 In this situation, we can apply a slight variation of Fra\"{i}ss\'{e}'s Theorem which does not require the class of finite structures in hand to have the hereditary property.
-More precisely, we apply Kueker-Laskowski \cite[Theorem 1.5]{kuekerlaskowski} to the `smooth class' $(\mathcal{C}_{\bowtie}^{sp},\subseteq)$ and obtain the following.
+More precisely, we apply Kueker-Laskowski \cite[Theorem 1.5]{kuekerlaskowski} to the class $\mathcal{C}_{\bowtie}^{\ast}$ and obtain the following.

-\begin{theorem} There is a unique, up to isomorphism, graph $\mathcal{U}_{\bowtie}$ such that: \begin{enumerate}[label=(\roman*), itemsep=-1pt, topsep=-6pt] \item The graph $\mathcal{U}_{\bowtie}=\bigcup\limits_{i\in\omega}G_i$ where $G_i\in \mathcal{C}_{\bowtie}^{sp}$ and $G_i\subseteq G_{i+1}$ for all $i\in\omega$.
+\begin{theorem} There is a unique, up to isomorphism, graph $\mathcal{U}_{\bowtie}$ such that: \begin{enumerate}[label=(\roman*), itemsep=-1pt, topsep=-6pt] \item The graph $\mathcal{U}_{\bowtie}=\bigcup\limits_{i\in\omega}G_i$ where $G_i\in \mathcal{C}_{\bowtie}^{\ast}$ and $G_i\subseteq G_{i+1}$ for all $i\in\omega$.

-\item Every $H\in \mathcal{C}_{\bowtie}^{sp}$ embeds into $\mathcal{U}_{\bowtie}$.
+\item Every $H\in \mathcal{C}_{\bowtie}^{\ast}$ embeds into $\mathcal{U}_{\bowtie}$.

-\item Every finite isomorphism $f:G\to H$ where $G,H \in \mathcal{C}_{\bowtie}^{sp}$ and $G,H \subseteq \mathcal{U}_{\bowtie}$ extends to an automorphism of $\ \mathcal{U}_{\bowtie}$. \end{enumerate} \end{theorem}
+\item Every finite isomorphism $f:G\to H$ where $G,H \in \mathcal{C}_{\bowtie}^{\ast}$ and $G,H \subseteq \mathcal{U}_{\bowtie}$ extends to an automorphism of $\ \mathcal{U}_{\bowtie}$. \end{enumerate} \end{theorem}